Skip to main content

 Collaborators

-We collaborate with several clinical colleagues at the Leeds Teaching Hospital Trust and other hospitals in the UK including Oxford University Hospitals, Oxford.
+We collaborate with cross-faculty researchers and clinical colleagues at the Leeds Teaching Hospital Trust and other hospitals in the UK including Oxford University Hospitals, Oxford.
 We have also extended collaboration across Europe (France, Italy, Sweden, and Germany), Canada, Asia (China, Nepal) and Africa (Egypt).
 Thanks to all colleagues for their continuous support in our research that we do.
 If your research resonate to something we do please reach out to us at s.s.ali[at]leeds[dot]ac[dot]uk